openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 the primitive type.
 Users of the primitive type can expect familiar primitive semantics and performance -- for example, the primitive type cannot be `null`.

-A primitive class declaration is subject to the same constraints as for value classes (e.g., the instance fields are implicitly `final`).
+A primitive class declaration is subject to the same constraints as value class declarations (e.g., the instance fields are implicitly `final`).
 Additionally, primitive type circularities in instance field types are not allowed -- flattened instances must not contain other instances of the same type.